- de Frutos, M.G. (2020). Delivering next generations. British Journal of Midwifery, 28(8), pp. 504–508. doi:10.12968/bjom.2020.28.8.504.

 - Politics of reproduction

-English (can read, write, speak, understand spoken and peer review), Italian (can read, write, speak, understand spoken and peer review) and Spanish; Castilian (can read, write, speak, understand spoken and peer review).
+English (can read, write, speak, understand spoken and peer review), French (can read and understand spoken), Italian (can read, write, speak, understand spoken and peer review) and Spanish; Castilian (can read, write, speak, understand spoken and peer review).